Kira Nerys: Mirror Universe

 The character of Kira Nerys also exists in the Mirror Universe.
 In the DS9 episode "Crossover", Kira encounters her mirror self, who is the cruel, powerful Intendant of the station (still called Terok Nor), with Elim Garak as her first officer.
 Kira convinces the mirror-Sisko to rebel against the Intendant-Kira and start the Terran Resistance.
 This group is later successful in taking command of Terok Nor and capturing the Intendant, but she manages to escape with the help of mirror-Nog.
 Eventually, the escaped Intendant convinces the alternate universe's Bareil Antos to travel to the regular universe in order to obtain an Orb of the Prophets.
 The mirror Kira falls in love with her double from the other universe.
 At the time, Nana Visitor dismissed the idea of her character being bisexual, saying that she intended to portray this as "total narcissism on her part.
 It had nothing to do with sexuality".
-However, later episodes continued to show her surrounded by a mixed-gender harem, and eventually depicted her being in a romantic relationship with her universe's version of Ezri Tigan.
+However, later episodes continued to show her surrounded by a mixed-gender harem, and eventually depicted her being in a relationship with her universe's version of Ezri Tigan.